Best and Worst Car Investments (Updated 2023)

 Which Classic Cars Should I Buy Now?

 Most people would say cars lose value over time, so they can’t be considered investments.
 That’s a correct statement for some cars.
 But you can’t use the statement for every car.
-The most valuable car of all time just sold for over $150 million.
-That’s a hefty price gain from what the car was valued way back in 1953.

 So just like anything else you might buy, it really depends on the price you pay.
 And what you bought.
 A new car might depreciate for a few years before leveling out and holding its value extremely well over the next 10 years of its life.

 Now that we have that out of the way, let’s get to a few recommendations.
 In no particular order, consider these options when thinking about best investment cars.
-Remember that condition of the actual vehicle is one of the most important factors in valuing cars, so be sure to do your homework before you purchase.

 1. Toyota GR Yaris